jonit-dev/react-etherjs/README.md

   - **async isConnected(): Promise<boolean>**
     - Check if metamask is properly connected.
   - **async connect(): Promise<void>**
-    - Trigger a metamask connect request.
+    - Trigger a metamask connection request.
   - **async getAccounts(): Promise<string[] | undefined>**
     - Get all user's account public addresses.
   - **public async changeNetwork( chainId: string, createParams: IChangeNetworkParam[])**
     - Programmatically change the user's metamask network.
 Initially, it tries to switch for a existing network by using the chainId.
-If not found, it prompts the user to create it by using the createParams.
+If not found, it prompts the user to create it through createParams argument.
   - **async getNetwork(): Promise<number>**
     - Get your networkId.